-However, there is not enough evidence to support the gastro-protective role of aspirin EC (NECS, 2016).
-Additionally, there are conflicting opinions suggesting that aspirin EC may have reduced the antiplatelet effects as compared to a standard release aspirin (ibid).
+However, there is not enough evidence to support the gastro-protective role of gastro-resistant aspirin (NECS, 2016).
+Additionally, there are conflicting opinions suggesting that gastro-resistant aspirin may have reduced the antiplatelet effects as compared to a standard release aspirin (ibid).
 The ‘official’ NICE guideline advises against the use of gastro-resistant aspirin in patients who experience dyspepsia symptoms when treated with aspirin (NICE, 2018).

 Jones Alan (2005).
 Chemistry: An Introduction for Medical and Health Science, John Wiley and Sons Ltd